cloudfoundry/haproxy-boshrelease/README.md

 ### Unit Tests and Linting

 #### PR Validation
-PRs will be automatically tested by https://concourse.arp.cloudfoundry.org/teams/main/pipelines/haproxy-boshrelease once a maintainer has labelled the PR with the `run-ci` label
+PRs will be automatically tested by https://concourse.arp.cloudfoundry.org/teams/main/pipelines/haproxy-boshrelease once a maintainer has labeled the PR with the `run-ci` label

 #### Local Test Execution
-Unit/rspec Tests and linters can be run locally to verify correct functionality before pushing to the CI system.
+Unit/RSpec tests and linters can be run locally to verify correct functionality before pushing to the CI system.
-If you change any erb logic in the jobs directory please add a corresponding test to `spec`.
+If you change any ERB logic in the jobs directory, please add a corresponding test to `spec`.

 ```bash
 # install the necessary dependencies, once